 The generous loan period for CRL libraries is six months with unlimited renewals.
 However, all material may be recalled after two weeks of use if requested by a patron from another member library.
 The borrower is obligated to return material immediately upon recall.

 Loan requests are filled by digital processing if the materials can be scanned within five business days (for instance requests for a single volume or reel of microfilm).
 CRL provides a URL for the completed PDF document with searchable text, linked from the CRL catalog record and WorldCat.
 See also digitization services for more information.

-CRL uses digitization to protect original materials from excessive handling.
-Materials in fragile condition or of high value are the highest priority for digitizing.
-If the material encompasses more than a few volumes, CRL will notify the requesting institution that digitization may take longer than the normal delivery time of five business days.
+Fragile items are generally delivered digitally rather than in hard copy.
+If the fragile material encompasses more than a few volumes, CRL will notify the requesting institution that digitization may take longer than five days.

 CRL acquires items in response to loan requests for materials not held, through the Demand Purchase Program.
 Member ILL offices initiate requests for demand purchases by indicating in the borrowing note field on the ILL request form: “Please purchase if not owned.”
 As funds permit, CRL will acquire archival materials, newspapers, or foreign doctoral dissertations at a maximum cost of $2,000 per patron per year.
 CRL may decline to purchase materials which are readily available from one or more member libraries.

 All material held by CRL is eligible for loan or digital delivery.
 Voting member libraries can make unlimited number of requests, request any amount of material to be sent, and allow their patrons to use CRL materials for as long as necessary.

 Students, faculty, and other researchers may use materials in the CRL Reading Room.
 Please contact the Access Services Department at least three business days in advance of the patron’s visit to ensure that needed materials and space are available.